5 Ways To Display Images in Python

 2. Matplotlib

-This package is mainly for data visualization.
+Matplotlib is a Python package primarily used for data visualization and image display.
 But, through the plotting techniques, we can view the image in a graphical format where each pixel lies on 2D x-y axes.

 Thie library also has the equivalent functions as that of open cv.
 Just the package name changes.